Autism Test for Adults: What to Expect

 Autism in Adulthood: More Than a Diagnosis

-An autism diagnosis in adulthood is described by many as liberating.
-It provides an explanation for lifelong experiences and enables better self-understanding.
+Many adults describe an autism diagnosis as liberating.
+It explains lifelong experiences and opens up better self-understanding.
 At the same time, it can open access to support services:

 Common Concerns Before an Autism Test

-Many adults hesitate to take the step toward screening.
-Here we address the most common concerns:
+Many adults hesitate before taking the screening step.
+The most common concerns:

 "I am too old for a diagnosis"